 A disability could be devastating to the financial, professional, and lifestyle goals of an integral executive on your team.
 As an employer, you want to minimize the cost of coverage for executives and the effect of the disability on the company.
 Being prepared can make a significant difference.

 Employers must weigh their choices carefully and balance cost and administration with adequate coverage and return-to-work incentives.
-There are many factors to consider, and we will help better prepare you by finding the right protection for you and your executives.
+There are many factors to consider, and we will help better prepare you by finding the right coverage for you and your executives.

 Long term care is usually defined as a chronic condition for which an individual requires assistance with his or her usual activities of daily living (ADLs).
 ADLs are commonly defined as eating, dressing, bathing, toileting, maintaining continence, and transferring from bed to chair.
 When an individual needs physical assistance or verbal reminders to perform his or her ADLs, they are generally classified as needing long term care, whether they need the assistance occasionally or full-time.